Motlakz/animated-landing-page/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Visit separate sections on click through their respective links.
-- See a moving waves background paired with rotating social media icons on a different area of the page.
+- See rotating social media icons on a different area of the page.
 - Be redirected to a form after clicking the 'Sign Up' button.

 ### My Process